dogukannn/dogukannn.github.io/_posts/2022/2022-04-10-creating-surfaces-with-bezier-curves.markdown

   </div>
 </div>

-There are many ways to solve this problem, in example we can calculate the normals, after we created all the patches.
+There are many ways to solve this problem, in the example, we can calculate the normals after we created all the patches.
 However, this solution requires changing the main loop and adds complexity to the index calculations.
-We can solve this with a more intuitive way, we can weight each triangles contribution to the normals with their angle on the wanted vertex.
-This will solve the normals directions on the edges.
+We can solve this more intuitively, we can weigh each triangle's contribution to the normals with their angle on the wanted vertex.
+This will solve the directions of the normals on the edges.

 <div class="fig figcenter fighighlight">
   <img src="/post_assets/0/after_solve.png">